 The fifth launch of a cathedral in the United States since 2008, the former home of televangelist Robert Schuller was rechristened as "Christ Cathedral" July 17 of 2019

 Unlike other dioceses, such as the Diocese of Raleigh, the Diocese of Orange did not have to start totally from scratch.
 But it did have significant work to do to transform the Crystal Cathedral into a Catholic house of worship.
-The diocese produced a video to explain some of that $77 million transformation.
+The diocese produced a to explain some of that $77 million transformation.

 The cathedral’s new name was designated by Bishop Emeritus Tod D. Brown.
 In retrospect, that might have turned out to be the easiest part.
 Converting a Protestant megachurch into a Roman Catholic cathedral was far more involved.